OB/GYNs located in Upper West Side, New York, NY

-If your Pap smear comes back with abnormal results, Farris Fahmy, MD, FACOG, of Aster OB/GYN may recommend a digital colposcopy, which is a procedure used to closely examine your cervix.
+If your Pap smear comes back with abnormal results, Farris Fahmy, MD, FACOG and Dr. Rachel Roesner, DO of Aster OB/GYN may recommend a digital colposcopy, which is a procedure used to closely examine your cervix.
 As a practice that features state-of-the-art equipment and procedures, Aster OB/GYN on New York City’s Upper West Side uses the DYSIS® Colposcopy digital imaging system to improve accuracy in pinpointing abnormal tissue.
 If you need a colposcopy, call the office or book an appointment online for a consultation.

-A digital colposcopy is a specialized procedure that allows Dr. Fahmy to get a closer look at your cervix, vagina, and vulva to inspect for disease using an instrument called a colposcope.
+A digital colposcopy is a specialized procedure that allows Dr. Fahmy or Dr. Roesner to get a closer look at your cervix, vagina, and vulva to inspect for disease using an instrument called a colposcope.

-The colposcope is a magnifying instrument with a light that gives Dr. Fahmy a closer view of the tissue of your reproductive organs allowing him to inspect the tissue for abnormalities.
+The colposcope is a magnifying instrument with a light that gives Dr. Fahmy or Dr. Roesner a closer view of the tissue of your reproductive organs allowing him to inspect the tissue for abnormalities.

 Dr. Fahmy may recommend a colposcopy after an abnormal Pap smear or if he found some abnormality during his routine pelvic exam.